 …Then, everything changed when Netflix announced the casting for their upcoming Avatar: The Last Airbender (ATLA) live-action series.
+With a world as vast as Avatar: The Last Airbender, many casting announcements are needed to reveal all the exciting actors and characters joining the world.

 In some exciting news sure to delight ATLA fans from every nation, Netflix has shared the actors who are set to play Aang, Katara, Sokka, and Zuko.
 It also offered information about the series’ creative team.